newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 ### Running the desktop project
 `gradlew desktop:run`

 This compiles your core and desktop project, and runs the desktop starter.
-The working directory is the android project's assets folder!
+The working directory is the project's assets folder!

 ### Running the Android project
 `gradlew android:installDebug android:run`